Lincoln County, Arkansas

 Lincoln County is located between the Arkansas Timberlands and Arkansas Delta in the U.S. state of Arkansas.
-It is also within the Pine Bluff metro area, and on the outer edge of the Central Arkansas region.
+It is situated just outside the outer edge of the Central Arkansas metropolitan region.
 The county is named for President Abraham Lincoln.
 Created as Arkansas's 65th county on March 28, 1871, Lincoln County has three incorporated cities, including Star City, the county seat and most populous city.
 The county contains 46 unincorporated communities and ghost towns, Cane Creek State Park at the confluence of Cane Creek and Bayou Bartholomew, and nine listings on the National Register of Historic Places to preserve the history and culture of the county.

 Lincoln County occupies 572.17 sqmi and contained a population of 12,941 as of the 2020 Census.
 The rural economy is largely based on agriculture.
 The state has built two prisons here that also provide some local jobs.
 Poverty and unemployment rates are above national averages, but steady.
 Household incomes are below state and national averages.
-Politically, the white-majority Lincoln County has transitioned from reliably Democratic in presidential elections to steadily Republican since the election of Barack Obama.

 Lincoln County is served by two school districts, Star City School District and Dumas Public Schools.
 Higher education and healthcare are available in Pine Bluff to the north or Monticello to the south.
 Although no Interstate highways serve Lincoln County, the county has access to two United States highways (U.S. Route 65 [US 65], US 425) and eight Arkansas state highways.
 Lincoln County is also served by one public owned/public use general aviation airport, Star City Municipal Airport, and six community water systems provide potable water to customers in the county.